jaganbishoyi/password-generator/README.md

 # Password Generator

-Password generator is an application to generate strong password.
-While generating password, user can choose various combinations, like length, uppercase letters, lowercase letters, numbers and symbols.
-User will get notified about strength( Strong, Medium & Weak ) of the password.
+Password Generator is an application to generate a strong password.
+While generating a password, the user can choose various combinations, like length, uppercase letters, lowercase letters, numbers, and symbols.
+Users will get notified about the strength( Strong, Medium & Weak ) of the password.

 ## Screenshot